 Alder forest.

-Source: Administration of

-Biosphere reserve SchorfheideChorin, Germany
+Source: Administration of Biosphere reserve Schorfheide-Chorin, Germany individual sites, the IUCN has identified seven different protected area categories, based on management objectives.

-IUCN protected areas management categories system
+• IUCN protected areas management categories system

 While a designation type often provides information about the purpose of a protected area, it does not provide information on the type of management applied in the individual site.
-In an attempt to describe and categorize the different management approaches in individual sites, the IUCN has identified seven different protected area categories, based on management objectives.
+In an attempt to describe and categorize the different management approaches in

-IUCN category Description Description la Strict Nature Reserve Strictly protected areas set aside to protect biodiversity and also possibly geological/geomorphologic features, where human visitation, use and impacts are strictly controlled and limited to ensure protection of the conservation values.
+IUCN category Description la Strict Nature Reserve Strictly protected areas set aside to protect biodiversity and also possibly geological/geomorphologic features, where human visitation, use and impacts are strictly controlled and limited to ensure protection of the conservation values.
 Such protected areas can serve as indispensable reference areas for scientific research and monitoring.
 Ib Wilderness Area Usually large unmodified or slightly modified areas, retaining their natural character and influence without permanent or significant human habitation, which are protected and managed so as to preserve their natural condition.
-II National Park Large natural or near natural areas set aside to protect large- scale ecological processes, along with the complement of species and ecosystems characteristic of the area, which also provide a foundation for environmentally and culturally compatible, spiritual, scientific, educational, recreational, and visitor opportunities.
-III Natural Monument or Feature Protected areas set aside to protect a specific natural monument, which can be a landform, sea mount, submarine cavern, geological feature such as a cave, or even a living feature such as an ancient grove.
-They are generally quite small protected areas and often have high visitor value.
+11 National Park Large natural or near natural areas set aside to protect large- scale ecological processes, along with the complement of species and ecosystems characteristic of the area, which also provide a foundation for environmentally and culturally compatible, spiritual, scientific, educational, recreational, and visitor opportunities.
+Natural Monument or Feature Protected areas set aside to protect a specific nature monument, which can be a landform, sea mount, submarine cavern, geological feature such as a cave, or even a living feature such as an ancient grove.
+They are generally quite smoother protected areas and often have high visitor value.
 IV Habitat/Species Management Area Protected areas aiming to protect particular species or habitats, their management reflects this priority.
 Many Category IV protected areas will need regular, active interventions to address the requirements of particular species or to maintain habitats, but this is not a requirement of the category.
 V Protected Landscape/Seascape A protected area where the interaction of people and nature over time has produced an area of distinct character with significant, ecological, biological, cultural and scenic value: and where safeguarding the integrity of this interaction is vital to protecting and sustaining the area and its associated nature conservation and other values.
 VI Protected area with sustainable use of natural resources Protected areas that conserve ecosystems and habitats together with associated cultural values and traditional natural resource management systems.
 They are generally large, with most of the area in a natural condition, where a proportion is under sustainable natural resource management and where low-level non-industrial use of natural resources compatible with nature conservation is seen as one of the main aims of the area.